-an information disclosure policy, where the information included in the Recommendation is identified at least.
-Con of cor ent me ISA the Rec add Cor a the chapter 5 of the Corporate Good 200 overnance Code, which is approved by the oard of Directors, includes the information isclosure policy.
-Additionally, there is a orporate Guide to disclose public information f ISA and the companies that comprise the proporate group towards control and authority ntities, investors and corporate and mass redia, and an institutional Guide applicable to SA which defines criteria and procedures for the delivery of information, where provisions of ecommendation 30.1. are identified.
-In Iddition, the Board of Directors approved the ommunication Policy and the Information and nowledge Policy that complement the above.
-001-11-15 2014-01-30 -- --- ----------- ------------
+30.1.
+The Board of Directors has adopted an information disclosure policy, where the information included in the Recommendation is identified at least.
+In the chapter 5 of the Corporate Good Governance Code, which is approved by the Board of Directors, includes the information disclosure policy.
+Additionally, there is a Corporate Guide to disclose public information of ISA and the companies that comprise the corporate group towards control and authority entities, investors and corporate and mass media, and an institutional Guide applicable to ISA which defines criteria and procedures for the delivery of information, where provisions of Recommendation 30.1. are identified.
+In addition, the Board of Directors approved the Communication Policy and the Information and Knowledge Policy that complement the above.
+01-30 30.2.

-30.2.
 In the case of Conglomerates, the disclosure of information to third parties is comprehensive and transversal, referring to the group of companies, enabling external third parties to form an opinion based on reality, organization, complexity, activity, size, and governance model of the Conglomerate.
 ISA has a Corporate Guide to disclose public information of ISA and the companies comprising the corporate group towards control and authority entities, investors, and corporate and mass communication media.
 Complete information about the corporate group can be found on ISA's website, as well as information about structure, business, and policies.
 Also, the website provides access to ISA's corporate reports, detailing not only its status, but also the status of each ISA's company, relationally.
-2014-07-23 -- --- ------------ --